 How to Become a SWAT Officer: Step-by-Step Career Guide

 Research the requirements to become a SWAT officer.
-Learn about the job description and read the step-by-step process to start a career with a SWAT team.
+Learn about the job description and educational requirements, as well as read a step-by-step process to start a career with a SWAT team.

 |Degree Level||At least a high school diploma or its equivalent; many positions require a postsecondary degree|

 |Degree Field||Criminal justice, law enforcement or a closely related field|

 |Experience||Several years of experience as a law enforcement officer|

 |Key Skills||Excellent communication skills, empathy, strong critical thinking and problem-solving abilities|